roman-milk/roman-milk.github.io/jane-is-trained-to-submit.md

+===

- ****** Jane is Trained to Submit Ch.
-02 ****** byStoryTeller07© 'I wish he would go.
+'I wish he would go.
 He's off in a couple of months.
 I admit, I'll miss him,' Margaret sighed.
 Both women looked into the distance, musing over the past.

  'Maid!'
 Margaret sharply said.
 'Get us both a drink, then sit down here with me,' she said, patting the sofa.
 Louise had done her a favour.
 With the daughter out of the way, she had full reign over the mother.